-With predicted global spending on cyber security products and services over the next five years nearing $1 trillion, securing information and defending data is essential.2 Rasmussen College understands that businesses need people to manage critical information, protect priceless data and be prepared for the unpredictable.
-This is why our Cyber Security Bachelor’s degree helps prepare you to enter this specialized area of technology armed with information security knowledge and investigative skills.
-The Cyber Security program is available with Flex Choice®, which allows you to combine traditional online coursework and self-directed assessments—a more affordable way to receive credit for what you already know.
+With predicted global spending on cyber security products and services over the next five years nearing $1 trillion, securing information and defending data is essential.2 Rasmussen University understands that businesses need people to manage critical information, protect priceless data and be prepared for the unpredictable.
+This is why our online Cyber Security Bachelor’s degree helps prepare you to enter this specialized area of technology armed with information security knowledge and investigative skills.
+The Cyber Security program is fully online and available with $149 self-directed assessments, which allow you to prove that you already have the knowledge for a particular course and don't need to take it.

 What Will I Be Prepared to Do When I’m Done?